Real-Time Segmentation Networks should be Latency Aware: Dataset, Models and Experimental setup

 \subsubsection{SwiftNet}

-SwiftNet is a state of the art network in real-time segmentation.
-For our experiments, we have built this network as it is described in the original paper.
-For convenience, we briefly describe it below.
+SwiftNet is a state-of-the-art network in real-time segmentation.
+For our experiments, we build this network as detailed in the original paper and describe it below.
 It is a network with an encoder-decoder structure:

-\begin{itemize} \item The encoder backbone is a classical Resnet-18 whose fully connected layers have been removed to make it fully convolutionnal. \item A Spatial Pyramidal Pooling Module with 4 different pooling layers of grid size (1,2,4,8) is plugged in output of the encoder to increase its receptive field. \item Finally, a decoder with 3 upsampling modules recovers original image resolution.
+\begin{itemize} \item The encoder backbone is a classical ResNet-18 whose fully connected layers have been removed to make it fully convolutional. \item A Spatial Pyramidal Pooling Module with 4 different pooling layers of grid size (1,2,4,8) is plugged in output of the encoder to increase its receptive field. \item Finally, a decoder with 3 upsampling modules recovers original image resolution.
 An upsampling module upsamples the previous layer's output and then merges it with a skip connection coming from the encoder. \end{itemize}

 We will refer to it as {\bf SwiftNet-R18}.
 It has approximately 12M parameters.
-On Cityscapes, it reaches 75\% mIoU and runs at about 40 fps on a GTX 1080 Ti.
-On this hardware, SwiftNet has a latency of 26 ms. This means we have to use $k_F = 1$ frame offset to compute the FLAME performance.
+On Cityscapes validation set, it reaches 75\% mIoU and runs at about 40 fps on a GTX 1080 Ti.
+On this hardware, SwiftNet has a latency of 26 ms. This means we have to use $k_F = \lceil 26 / 60 \rceil = 1$ frame offset to compute the latency-aware mIoU.

-We will also consider a variant of this network, since we noticed experimentally that expending the number of channels after the initial convolution helped reach higher performance.